pat/thinking-sphinx/searching.md

 ThinkingSphinx.search 'pancakes', :classes => [Article, Comment]
 {% endhighlight %}

+If you want to limit searches to specific indices, you can do this with the `:indices` option (at both a global and model-specific level):

+{% highlight ruby %}
+ThinkingSphinx.search 'pancakes', :indices => ['article_core']
+{% endhighlight %}

+Standard indices will have the `_core` suffix, and there will also be an equivalent with the `_delta` suffix if deltas are enabled for the index in question.

 <h3 id="pagination">Pagination</h3>

 Sphinx paginates search results by default.
 Indeed, there's no way to turn it off (but you can request really big pages should you wish).
 The parameters for pagination in Thinking Sphinx are exactly the same as [Will Paginate](http://github.com/mislav/will_paginate/tree/master): `:page` and `:per_page`.